alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Review by the record's subject

-• Reasons authorised by a court order or applicable statutes.
+• Reasons authorized by a court order or applicable statutes.

-In Alaska, an arrest record qualifies to be sealed if there is proof, beyond a reasonable doubt, that the arrest that led to its creation was a result of mistaken identity or false accusation.
-Provided an arrest record meets the aforementioned requirement, the subject of the records can submit a written request to the head of the agency responsible for maintaining the record to have the record sealed.
 The head of the agency has the final administrative decision to accept or deny the request to seal the record.
-In cases where an agency denials a request, the requester can appeal the agency's decision to a court with appropriate jurisdiction.
+In cases where an agency denies a request, the requester may appeal the agency's decision to a court with appropriate jurisdiction.

 How Do I Find Recent Arrests in Alaska?

-Interested persons can find information about recent arrests made in Alaska municipalities and boroughs through the local police department that serves specific areas.
+In Alaska, you may find recent arrest information by using resources or options provided by the arresting agency.
+Arresting agencies often maintain online or offline records of arrests conducted in areas under their jurisdiction.
 Some local police departments provide information about recent arrests their officers conducted through online resources hosted on their official websites.
-Some examples include the Juneau Police Department Bulletin Archive and the Fairbank Police Department's Recent Arrest portal.
+For instance, you may view recent arrests via the Juneau Police Department Bulletin Archive and the Fairbanks Police Department's Recent Arrest Portal.

 Are Alaska Arrest Records Free?